magento/devdocs/guides/v2.2/cloud/env/variables-deploy.md

 ### `VERBOSE_COMMANDS`

 -  **Default**—`disabled`
--  **Version**—Available in all versions
+-  **Version**—Magento 2.1.4 and later

- Enables or disables the <a href="https://symfony.com/doc/current/console/verbosity.html">Symfony</a> debug verbosity level for your logs.
+ Enables or disables the [Symfony](https://symfony.com/doc/current/console/verbosity.html){:target="\_blank"} debug verbosity level for your logs.
 Be aware, if you enable this verbosity, the logs will be deeply detailed.